ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ### Pull Changes from the Remote Repository

-**Origin** is how GitHub Desktop will refer to remote repository.
+**Origin** is how GitHub Desktop will refer to the remote repository.
 To get those changes locally, click either of the **Pull origin** buttons that are displayed.

 !!! warning "It is recommended that you close your current game before pulling, otherwise Core might not pick up all of the incoming changes!"